 Unlike Romance languages, Japanese nouns have no genders, plural forms, or articles to study.
 It has only two tenses (Past and Present) and very few irregular verbs.
 Moreover, the pronunciation is not very hard to understand.
 There are three caveats — Different and Unique (means prior knowledge of other languages won’t help), Kanji Script (there are too many) and Lengthy (it will take years to master due to complexity).

 Once you start adding some efforts and practice to the overall perspective, you will start catching up within a short while, especially with the help of your Sensei (Japanese teacher).
 Nothing is Impossible to a willing heart.
-Armed with right approach and regular practice, you can surely clear N1/N2 of the Japanese language proficiency test in India in 3-4 years.
+Armed with the right language learning approaches and regular practice, you can surely clear N1/N2 of the Japanese language proficiency test in India in 3-4 years.

-Read — Benefits of Learning French , Scope of Spanish Language in India, Benefits of Learning Chinese Language in India, Benefits of Learning Korean language in India and Career after learning German in India
+Read — (i) Benefits of Learning French (ii) Scope of Spanish in India (iii) Benefits of Learning Chinese Language (iv) Benefits of Learning Korean in India (v) Career after learning German (vi) Job Opportunities After Learning Italian.

 Benefits of Learning Japanese in India